 Bring up your objectives, relevant qualifications, and previous achievements.
-All these details play a role in influencing what the employers think about you.
+All these details play a role in influencing what the prospective employer thinks about you.

 In the case of social media marketing into a sales role, here’s an example of a generic resume objective example:

 It’s not bad.
-The language is just broad, too generalized and quite vague.
-Instead, a better approach would be more specific as said earlier, then to make our goals mutually beneficial.
-See below for how we would go about to do that:
+But the language is broad, too generalized, and quite vague.
+Instead, a better approach would be more specific to make our goals mutually beneficial.
+See below for how we would go about doing that:

-In our refined example, notice how the correlation of our objective and what the company is looking for is made subtle.
-With the way it’s been described, the recruiter will conclude that our skills make us more than capable for the role, and that we’re looking to expand on our sales skills.
+Our refined example shows how the correlation of our objective and what the company is looking for is made more subtle.
+With the way it’s been described, the recruiter will conclude that your skills make you more than capable for the role and that you’re looking to expand on your sales skills.

 In our second example, it would’ve been better if we had included the brand names we’ve worked with specifically.
 It would look far more credible rather than just stating “businesses”.

 Possessing limited, relevant work experience

 For school, college, and university graduates, crafting an effective resume objective can help you get the entry-level position you want even if you don’t have much work experience to show for.

 You want to indicate how your career objective is related to the job opening.